humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails6.md

 Now you can "publish" the sourcecode of your application.

 {% highlight console %}
-$ git push origin master
+$ git push -u origin master
 {% endhighlight %}

 > Does `git push` work?